andreterceiro/dio-kotlin-introducao-a-cultura-agil/README.md

 - **K**ey **R**esults - only 1 thing

  Is normal (not a rule) to have 2 to 5 key results for each objective.

+ OKR is also fundamented on the principles of agile methods.